regimensocial/PalworldServerHelper/README.md

 Broadcasted: Saved!
 ```

-Don't use the panel like this, please put it behind an Apache or Nginx proxy with a TLS certificate.
+**Don't use the panel like this, please put it behind an Apache or Nginx proxy with a TLS certificate.**

-Config file explained in depth
+## Config file explained

 ```
 {